AutoChengh/MEI/readme.md

 ## Overview

-- This repository provides a codebase designed to evaluate real-time collision risks between two traffic participants based on their motion states and dimensions called **MEI**.
+- This repository provides a codebase designed to evaluate real-time collision risks between two traffic participants based on their motion states and dimensions called **MEI** (Modified-Emergency Index), which is an advanced improvement of the [Emergency Index (EI)](https://github.com/AutoChengh/EmergencyIndex).
 - First, the Separating Axis Theorem (SAT) is used to determine whether a collision has occurred.
 For pairs of participants that have not collided, the code calculates two key metrics: **ACT** and **MEI**, which quantify the real-time risk of collision.

 ## Key Metrics